 Other Types of 810 EDI Documents

-810 EDI is just one type of EDI document among hundreds of others.
-Some types of EDI documents include EDI 850 (purchase order), EDI 856 (advance shipping notice) EDI 155d (credit report), EDI 828 (debit authorization), EDI 996 (file transfer), and EDI 304 (shipping instructions).
-Along with the EDI 810, these document are written in their own computer language and must be translated before they are extracted and processed in a company’s system.
+810 EDI is an invoice EDI document among hundreds of different types.
+Some other types of EDI documents include: EDI 850 (purchase order), EDI 856 (advance shipping notice) EDI 155d (credit report), EDI 828 (debit authorization), EDI 996 (file transfer), and EDI 304 (shipping instructions).
+Along with the EDI 810, these documents are written in their own computer language and must be translated before they are extracted and processed in a company’s system.